5 reasons to use checklists for organizing your mind and space

 - to reduce what you need to remember

-I have many tasks that I do infrequently or I am learning.
+I have many tasks that I do infrequently or that I am learning.
 I set up a checklist with all steps I need to do so I don’t forget one.
 The checklist takes the stress out of completing the task.
 I don’t need to figure out how to do it each time.
 The checklist will become refined after each use when I realize I left out a step or I have found an easier way to do it.

 Some examples are: